trntv/apis-list/apis/the-sports-db/the-sports-db.md

 # The Sports Db

-If you love our service and find this site useful you can sign up as a Patreon supporter for $5 or more to get special features.
 With the Sports DB API you can query teams, players in teams, player details, player contract details, and just about any player or team data from a broad range of sports (from soccer/football to handball).
-Support The API and site will always remain free at point of access

 **Docs / Website**: https://www.thesportsdb.com/api.php